 For further information, please refer to the Incoming Resident Handbook available online HERE which explains the terminology used in the aged care sector, the process of assessment, Edgarley’s fees and charges and how that relates to the assessments undertaken by the Federal Government, and the answers many other frequently asked questions.

-Those people wishing to enter care at Edgarley Assisted Living – either within the main building unit or into one of our independant living units – are asked to complete an application form available HERE
+Those wishing to enter care at Edgarley Assisted Living – either within the main building unit or into one of our independent living units – are asked to complete an application form available HERE.